-An overwhelming numbers of mosquitoes in your yard or garden may lead to disease, illness, and other infectious exposures.
+An overwhelming number of mosquitoes in your yard or garden may lead to disease, illness, and other infectious exposures.
 If an infestation has already started around your lawn, prevention steps will no longer be enough to halt what is coming.

 We are ready to partner with you to reduce mosquito populations at any time.
 Contact us to learn more about our seasonal mosquito abatement services.

 How can I prevent mosquitoes in the future?